Review Policy

 • A high-confidence fix is already in the bors queue.

 • The regression has made it to a release branch (beta or stable) and a backport is needed.
-Often the “smallest possible change” is desired for a backport.
+Often the “smallest possible change” is desired for a backport (so that the fix doesn’t introduce new regressions).
 The offending PR may or may not still be reverted on the main branch; this is left to the discretion of someone who can r+ it.

-While it can feel like a significant step backward to have your PR reverted, in most cases it is much easier to land the PR a second time once a fix can be confirmed.
+While it can feel like a significant step backward to have your PR reverted, in most cases it is much easier to reland the PR once a fix can be confirmed.
 Allowing a revert to land takes pressure off of you and your reviewers to act quickly and gives you time to address the issue fully.
+It also is an opportunity to take a step back and reassess the test coverage.

 Rollups